 The University of Michigan Health System is a leader in innovative, front-line clinical care.
 Residents have the opportunity to work alongside leading faculty in the University of Michigan Depression Center, the country’s first comprehensive center for research and clinical care of depression and bipolar disorder.
 Elective rotations in Women’s Health and Psycho-oncology involve residents in state-of-the-art models of integrative care.
 Core rotations in the Anxiety Disorders Clinic place residents at the forefront of broad-spectrum anxiety disorder treatment, combining intensive cognitive and behavioral therapies with medication management.
 Residents in the Geropsychiatry Clinic work in close collaboration with Psychiatry faculty and the Turner Geriatric Clinic to provide both the psychiatric and medical needs of the older population.
 Residents benefit from faculty expertise in individual and group dialectic behavioral therapy in the Personality Disorders Clinic.
 Similar depth of experience is found in community psychiatry, emergency psychiatry, PTSD treatment, child psychiatry, addiction psychiatry, ECT, and many others.

-The University of Michigan is a leader in psychiatric research, ranking among the top ten recipients of research grant funding from the National Institutes of Mental Health.
+The University of Michigan is a leader in psychiatric research, ranking highly among recipients of research grant funding from the National Institutes of Mental Health.
 Research programs through the department’s Molecular and Behavioral Neuroscience Institute, Depression Center, Stress and Anxiety Disorders Program, and the Ann Arbor VA Medical Center, among others, provide a broad range of research opportunities for interested residents and create a strong academic environment for all trainees.

 “Each year of my residency seems like a new experience with different challenges and opportunities.
 I feel better prepared for my career after being exposed to the VA healthcare system, three different inpatient units (including an inpatient child unit), a dedicated psychiatric emergency room, Community Mental Health, and an amazing outpatient clinic.
 You’ll see everything here in multiple contexts.”
 Matthew Laurencelle, MD, Alumni